 O`DONNELL: We will know a lot more about this tomorrow night.

 Chuck Rosenberg, thank you very much for joining us tonight.
-Always
+Always appreciate it.

 ROSENBERG: Thank you.

 Coming up, Mary Trump`s last word here on THE LAST WORD during the last hours of her uncle`s presidency.
 Mary Trump joins us next.

 O`DONNELL: With less than 38 hours left in her uncle`s presidency, we turn now to Mary Trump for her expert guidance on what to expect in those remaining hours and what Donald Trump will be feeling the next time he goes to play golf as a private citizen.